-It is recommended to set the user email to track audience manager profile attributes as it will create a better user profile.
+It is recommended to set the user email to track audience manager profile attributes as it will create a better user profile. userMail will not be send if the data anonymization is enabled.

 SDK uses various IDs for tracking the user.
 The main one is visitor ID, which is internally randomly generated once by the SDK on the first usage and is then stored locally on the device.
-The visitor ID will never change unless the user removes the application from the device so that all events sent from his device will always be assigned to the same user in the Piwik PRO web panel.
-It is also possible to set the VisitorID manually:
+The visitor ID will never change unless the user